few-shot-NER-benchmark/BaselineCode/README.md

 ## Benchmark Datasets

-We provide our few-shot seed sets and the whole dataset at Google Drive:() for the public datasets.
+In our paper, we studied the result on 10 benchmark datasets.
+For the public ones, we provide our few-shot seed sets and the whole dataset [here](https://drive.google.com/drive/folders/1CUTXJzhV1FvLjhA-gQtsofr7JBCEfP-A?usp=sharing).
 For the other datasets which require license for access, if you want the same set of few-shot seeds, please first get the license for the whole dataset and then ask the first author for the sampled few-shot seeds.